griga23/shoe-store/lab1.md

  WHERE id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```

-We also need to create Primary Key table for our product catalog.
+We also need to dedupplicate records for our product catalog.

 Prepare a new table that will store unique products only:
 ```